-Young people from Westfield Primary Community School in York took over the running of York Hospital recently, as part of the Children’s Commissioner’s Takeover Challenge.
+Young people from Westfield Primary Community School took over the running of York Hospital today (Thursday 22 June), as part of the Children’s Commissioner’s Takeover Challenge.

 The event gave young people the chance to 'takeover' parts of the hospital for the day.
 In doing so, they got to experience what it's like to be in a real work environment and take on important responsibilities.
 The children also had the opportunity to ask questions about how decisions are made and understand the affect these decisions can have on young patients.

-All the children received a hospital lunch, the same food that is served to children who are in hospital, and they were joined by Chief Executive, Patrick Crowley.
+All the children received a hospital lunch, the same food that is served to children who are in hospital, and they were joined by the Trust’s chief executive, Patrick Crowley.
 During lunch they had free rein to ask Patrick questions which ranged from wanting to know the best part of his job, how often he sees patients, what he would change about his job and why didn’t he wear a tie!

 Two of the lucky youngsters who took part were Caroline Kalucka and Oxana Bolshova, aged 11.
 Commenting on what their three favourite things of the takeover challenge were, Caroline said: “My first favourite thing was the lunch as the food and service were both amazing.
 I’ve also really enjoyed meeting the staff who have all been very lovely.
 And thirdly, just being allowed to be in a hospital and see how departments work day-to-day.”

 Oxana added: “I’ve really enjoyed being allowed to talk to patients, doctors and nurses and finding out about hospital stays and jobs.
 I’ve also really enjoyed exploring the wards and finding out that more goes on in a hospital than you imagine.”

 “Today has given us a valuable insight in to what young people need